(Video) Aryna Sabalenka Drops F-Bomb After Dismantling Elina Svitolina to Reach 4th Australian Open Final

 Aryna Sabalenka (R) beat Elina Svitolina (L) for the sixth time in her career (Image via X/Tiempo De Tenis, The Tennis Letter, Roland Garros)

 Aryna Sabalenka has done it once again!
-On Thursday (January 29), the Belarusian registered a convincing 6-2, 6-3 victory over Elina Svitolina to progress to the Australian Open semifinal for the fourth consecutive time.
+On Thursday (January 29), the Belarusian registered a convincing 6-2, 6-3 victory over Elina Svitolina to progress to the Australian Open final for the fourth consecutive time.

-The two-time Australian Open singles champion will clash with Jessica Pegula or Elena Rybakina in the title clash.
+The two-time Australian Open singles champion will clash with Elena Rybakina in the title clash.
 It was back in 2023 that Sabalenka lifted her career’s first Grand Slam singles title by battling past the Kazakh ace.
 She defended her crown the following year against Qinwen Zheng but was denied the three-peat by Madison Keys last year.

 Sabalenka, right after winning the last point of the match, swore, “F**k you” under her breath to celebrate her win.
 The two did not shake hands because of the Ukrainian players’ no-handshake stance.